Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 Assessing for, and Determining, the LOC/SCI Rates for Newly Detained and Replaced Children/Youth/NMDs

 For those children/youth/NMD’s newly detained and replaced, an LOC and SCI rate determination request will automatically be generated.
-The centralized LOC assignment desk will receive daily notification of every detention where a child/youth/NMD was placed in out-of-home care; therefore, the assigned ER and/or CS CSW will not have to submit a request for an LOC rate determination in these instances.
+The centralized LOC assignment desk will receive daily notification of every detention where a child/youth/NMD was placed or replaced in out-of-home care; therefore, the assigned ER and/or CS CSW will not have to submit a request for an LOC rate determination in these instances.

 • For all other circumstances, the assigned ER or CS CSW will need to make an LOC/SCI rate re-determination request to the LOC unit.